Claude Chat User

 Terminal sessions, project rules, corrections you've made a dozen times.
 Cortex stops the groundhog day.

-Your email is used only for launch updates.
+Your email is used only for these updates.
 See our privacy policy.